DrkWithT/ExpliceLang/docs/vm.md

  - **LOG_OR**
  - **JUMP** offset-id
  - **JUMP_IF** offset-id, src-reg
+ - **ENTER**
+    - Places a NULL placeholder on the stack similar to an EBP marker on x86.
  - **RET**
     - Removes the stack frame's items on the stack until a placeholder NULL is reached (like the base pointer in ASM).
 Then replaces NULL with the result.
  - **CALL** func-id